 - Avoid using blaster for spark plug cleaning purposes.

-- Make sure to check and replace the spark plug as needed after some duration to keep lawnmower efficient.
+- Make sure to check and replace the spark plug as needed after some duration to keep the lawnmower efficient.